mmguero-dev/Malcolm-Test/README.md

 ```

 As PCAP files are uploaded to Malcolm by `malcolm-test`, they are [hashed](https://docs.python.org/3/library/hashlib.html#hashlib.shake_256) and stored in `pcap_hash_map` which maps the PCAP filename to its hash.
 The PCAP file is renamed to the hex-representation of the hash digest and the file extension (e.g., if the contents of `foobar.pcap` hashed to `52b92cdcec4af0e1`, the file would be uploaded as `52b92cdcec4af0e1.pcap`).
 This is done to ensure that conflicting PCAP filenames among different tests are resolved prior to processing.
 Since Malcolm automatically [assigns tags](https://idaholab.github.io/Malcolm/docs/upload.html#Tagging) to uploaded PCAP files, this hash should be used as a filter for the `tags` field for any network log-based queries for data related to that PCAP file.
 This way your tests can have reproducible outputs without being affected by PCAPs for other tests.

+By default, `malcolm-test` instructs Malcolm to skip [NetBox enrichment](https://idaholab.github.io/Malcolm/docs/upload.html#UploadNetBoxSite) for PCAPs found in `UPLOAD_ARTIFACTS`.
+To make a test perform NetBox enrichment for its PCAP (using the Malcolm instance's default NetBox site), set `NETBOX_ENRICH` to `True` in the test source.

 See the following tests for examples of how to access and use these fixtures: